buerki/WADP/README.md

 WARNING

 As per article 7 of the EUPL, the WADP is a work in progress, which is continuously improved.
 It is not a finished work and may therefore contain defects or “bugs” inherent to this type of software development.
-For the above reason, the software is provided under the Licence on an “as is” basis and without warranties of any kind concerning it, including without limitation merchantability, fitness for a particular purpose, absence of defects or errors, accuracy, non-infringement of intellectual property rights other than copyright as stated in Article 6 of this Licence.
+For the above reason, the software is provided under the Licence on an “as is” basis and without warranties of any kind concerning it, including without limitation merchantability, fitness for a particular purpose, absence of defects or errors, accuracy, non-infringement of intellectual property rights other than copyright as stated in Article 6 of the Licence.
 This disclaimer of warranty is an essential part of the Licence and a condition for the grant of any rights to the WADP.